olegmozhei/Behavioral.Automation/DEVNOTES.md

 ## Excel Data Reader
 Quantori Behavioral Automation uses Excel Data Reader to interact and check the components of downloaded Excel files.

 You can find documentation [here](https://github.com/ExcelDataReader/ExcelDataReader).

+## New Version Notes
+Locator Storage Service acts as Abstract Factory (create instance based on Selector and registered implementations)